smartmind-team/thanosql-docs/docs/en/FAQ/frequently_asked_question.md

 !!! notice ""
     ThanoSQL does not require any special extensions for text data.

+!!! warning ""
+    For image, extensions other than the two mentioned may not work reliably.
 ## **5. How do I auto close brackets?**

 You can turn on the feature by clicking on `Menu > Settings > Auto Close Brackets`.